-- The Natural Gas Service and Metering Responsibility Table (pg.
-D.33-39) (Figure O1 below) identifies the parties responsible for designing, providing, installing, terminating, and verifying the metering equipment. - 2.
-Pipe Carbon Steel - All carbon steel pipelines, to be installed as part of the UCF Houseline System, are to be designed to a MAOP of 125 psig.
+The Natural Gas Service and Metering Responsibility Table (Figure 01 below) identifies the parties responsible for designing, providing, installing, terminating, and verifying the metering equipment.

+2. Pipe - Carbon Steel

+All carbon steel pipelines, to be installed as part of the UCF Houseline System, are to be designed to a MAOP of 125 psig.
 API 5L Grade B pipe should be used for all carbon steel pipe.
 The following table provides minimum wall thickness to achieve the 125 psig MAOP based upon 49 CFR Part 192.